muratk5n/thirdwave/en/README.md

 ---

+Al Dork got his ass kicked in Florida (2000) thanks to Nader because he wasn't left enough..
+Hillary lost due to adverse effects of long-Clintonism (kinda like long-Covid, but worse).
+Dems should have practiced more partisanship, less triangulation.

+---

 Dems cant propose new legislation for fear of SCOTUS reversal?
 Well, got noone to blame but yourself..
-Al Dork got his ass kicked in Florida (2000) thanks to Nader because he wasn't left enough..
-Hillary lost due to adverse effects of long-Clintonism (kinda like long-Covid, but worse).
 In the past 40 years you were at least one President short, so now SC is stuffed with right-leaning judges.
-That should be no surprise..
-Dems should have practiced more partisanship, less triangulation.

 ---